HITECHCRIME/HC_SG309_Killlxv_MOTHNODE_Hex/README.md

 I owe it to the dust and the empty chambers
-Stay there to the very end in the endless spiral make it last my grit on revival
+Stay there to the very end in the endless spiral make it last my grit on revival, it's a fresh spit it's a fresh spit

 God’s dead carcass is rotten
-My faith is alive yet but easily forgotten
+My faith is alive but it's easily forgotten
+I'm into the bottom

 See...  / Crude...
 Dust on the ground i crave that i can’t raise the faith and